jaredLunde/render-props/packages/value/README.md

 # Value
-A state container which provides a simple interface for setting single values.
+A state container which provides an interface for setting single values.